MicrosoftDocs/windows-dev-docs/hub/apps/fluent-design-system.md

 	:::column span="2":::
 **Use the right control for the job**

 Controls are the building blocks of the user interface; using the right control helps you create a user interface that behaves the way users expect it to.
-UWP provides more than 45 controls,ranging from simple buttons to powerful data controls.
+UWP provides more than 45 controls, ranging from simple buttons to powerful data controls.

 [Learn about UWP controls](/windows/uwp/design/controls-and-patterns/)
 :::row-end:::